dangolbeeker/craigslist-seach-alert/README.md

 # craigslist-search-alert
 Search [Craigslist](https://www.craigslist.org/about/sites) using saved search parameters.
 Any number of searches can be run at the same time.
 Results are stored to a database for later analysis.
-Search results that are 'new' are sent as an alert to a given email address.
+New results are sent as an alert to a given email address.

 ## Disclaimer